mobily-enterprises/jsonreststores/README.md

     });

     var managers = new Managers();
-    managers.setAllRoutes( app ); // This will throw()
+    managers.protocolListen( 'HTTP', { app: app } );; // This will throw()

 Note that:
  * The `id` parameter had to be defined in the schema
  * The `paramIds` array had to be defined by hand
- * `managers.setAllRoutes( app )` can't be used as the public URL is not there
+ * `managers.protocolListen( 'HTTP', { app: app } );` can't be used as the public URL is not there

-This pattern is much more verbose, and it doesn't allow the store to be placed online with setAllRoutes.
+This pattern is much more verbose, and it doesn't allow the store to be placed online with `protocolListen()`.

 In any case, the property `idProperty` is set as last element of `paramIds`; in this example, it is `id`.

 In the documentation, I will often refers to `paramIds`, which is an array of element in the schema which match the ones in the route.
 However, in all examples I will declare stores using the "shortened" version.

+# HTTPMixin in detail

+HTTPMIxin is the default protocol mixin that comes with JsonRestStores.
+Its job is to:

+* Hook the right URL to the Express application for that store (depending on publicURL)
+* Create a request object when an URL is called.
+The `request` object will have the attributes `remote` (set to `true`), `protocol` (set to HTTP), `params` (set to the URL parameters), `body` (set to the request's `body`), `session`( set to the request's session), `options` (set based on the request's query string and headers)
+* Send a response, setting the headers `Location` and `Content-Range` (for `getQuery`) as well as the right HTTP status.

+The tricky parts are the setting of the options when a request arrives, and setting of headers when a response is sent.
+For a full list of options in the request, please check [the `request` object and its options](#the-request-object-and-its-options).

+## Options from headers and query string

+TODO: FINISH ME

+## Headers in responses

+TODO: FINISH ME

 # A nested store